shisva/Klipper_MK3S-Plus_with_InputShaper/README.md

 WORK IN PROGRESS - NOT READY

-# Input Shaping for the MK3S/+, an easy method for a powerful upgrade
+# Input Shaping for the MK3S/+, a simplified guide for a powerful upgrade
 Tired of seeing everyone upgrading to MK4s and feeling like you're missing out on the action?
 This project is an attempt to create simple, easy-to-follow documentation for performing an inexpensive, simple, and powerful upgrade to your Prusa MK3S/+.
 Originally based on work by dz0ny (https://github.com/dz0ny/klipper-prusa-mk3s).

+WARNING: This upgrade involves the use and installation of Klipper, which is a significantly different experience than Prusa's firmware.
+Think Klipper = Custom Android, vs. Prusa = Apple iOS.
+Klipper is powerful, but can be potentially dangerous if misconfigured.
+We take no responsibility for damage or injury.

 **There are several reasons you should try this upgrade:**
 1. **Speed** - As you may know, Input Shaping can allow for substantial speed and print quality improvements to your printer.
 It's all the rage right now in the 3D Printing community.